Statement Regarding Planned Events

 The right to freedom of expression is protected by the First Amendment and is upheld by the Arizona Board of Regents and Northern Arizona University.
 Northern Arizona University supports the free expression of individual and group views on a variety of topics.
 The creation and maintenance of productive environments within which this expression and exchange of ideas can take place is an important mission for the university.
-While the issues and topics may vary and at times be controversial, it is the expectation of the university that members of the university community (students, faculty, staff, and guests) would respect the right of others to freely express their opinions, beliefs and views.
+While the issues and topics may vary and at times be controversial, it is the expectation of the university that members of the university community (students, faculty, staff, and guests) will respect the right of others to freely express their opinions, beliefs and views.
 The university recognizes the importance of and the right to freedom of speech, including the right to assemble, to march, and other rights related to the expression of thoughts and ideas.
 Related to its role of creating and maintaining a conducive atmosphere for the free expression of views, the university recognizes the importance of organizing events so that they can be carried out in a positive and safe way.
-It is for this reason, that the following guidelines have been established.
-These guidelines exist to ensure that the free exchange of ideas within the university community can take place in a productive and non-threatening manner.
+It is for this reason that the following guidelines have been established.
+These guidelines exist to ensure that the free exchange of ideas within public and designated public forums can occur, while simultaneously preserving public health, safety, welfare, the normal business uses of the campus, and the rights of all members of the NAU community to legitimately use and enjoy the campus.

 Procedures Related to the Organization of Individual and Group Events

-I. Prior to sponsoring a rally, demonstration, march or other group event, the organization representative must complete the appropriate Permit (which is available in the Office of Student Life, Room 105 of the University Union).
+I. A planned event is a rally, demonstration, march, or other group event which is organized and promoted more than one day prior to the event; this does not include spontaneous demonstrations for which there is no prior promotion or organization.
+Prior to sponsoring a planned event, the organization representative must complete an Event Form (which is available in the Office of Student Life, Room 105 of the University Union).
 The purpose of this form is to provide information pertaining to time and location of the event; purpose of the event; sponsor of the event as well as types of activities to be included at the event.
+This information is necessary to ensure that size, safety, logistics, and other considerations are properly addressed prior to a planned event.

 II.
-The Permit must be reviewed by a member of the Office of Student Life.
-Prior to approval, staff will meet with the individual(s) requesting the permit.
-It is at this meeting that such issues as dates, times and location will be discussed.
-Additionally, concerns related to amplified sound, the potential for disruption of the mission of the institution as well as safety and security issues will be addressed.
-Representatives from other offices on campus may be requested to attend this meeting, in an effort to provide information regarding planning and logistics.
+The Event Form will be reviewed by a member of the Office of Student Life, who will meet with the individual(s) submitting the form in order to discuss issues relevant to the planned event (including dates, times, location, concerns related to amplified sound, the potential for disruption of the mission of the institution, and safety and security issues).
+Representatives from other offices on campus may be asked to attend this meeting, in an effort to provide information regarding planning and logistics.

 III.
 Sponsoring organizations are asked to be responsible for the following items: